 "This defendant attempted to gain access to classified U.S. national defense information by securing a position within the U.S. government under false pretenses, with the ultimate goal of providing that information to intelligence officers of the People’s Republic of China," said Assistant Attorney General Kris.
 "Through the diligent work of the agents, analysts, and prosecutors assigned to this matter, the defendant’s scheme was detected and neutralized."

 "Mr. Shriver betrayed his country and took repeated steps toward spying for another government," said U.S. Attorney MacBride.
 "We remain vigilant against threats to our national security and will do everything in our power to find and punish those who seek to betray our country."

-“Mr. Shriver threw away his education, his career and his future when he chose to position himself to spy for the PRC,” said FBI Acting ADIC Perren.
-“He failed to appreciate that the PRC simply created a ‘friendship’ with him to use him.
-It’s a valuable lesson to others who might be tempted to do the same.”
+"Mr. Shriver threw away his education, his career and his future when he chose to position himself to spy for the PRC," said John G. Perren, Acting Assistant Director in Charge of the FBI Washington Field Office.
+"He failed to appreciate that the PRC simply created a ‘friendship’ with him to use him.
+It’s a valuable lesson to others who might be tempted to do the same."

 According to a statement of facts filed with his plea agreement, Shriver is proficient in Mandarin Chinese and lived in the PRC both as an undergraduate student and after graduation.
 While living in Shanghai in October 2004, Shriver developed a relationship with three individuals whom he came to learn were PRC intelligence officers.
 At the request of these foreign agents, Shriver agreed to return to the United States and apply for positions in U.S. intelligence agencies or law enforcement organizations.